-Our carrot cake is the best that I have ever tasted.
-The carrots, coconut,
+Our carrot cake is the best I've ever tasted.
+The carrots, coconut, and

-and pineapple keeps it nice and moist.
-It will make a layer cake or
+pineapple keeps it wonderfully moist.
+This recipe will make a layer cake,

-I used three 9-inch pans for the cake above, I prefer the 8-inch.
-It makes
+I used three 9-inch pans for the cake above.
+If you want a higher cake, use

-a higher cake.
-FYI, I used one recipe of the frosting.
-I would suggest if you are
+the 8-inch pans.
+FYI, I used one recipe for the frosting.
+I would suggest if

-Carrots-Fresh grated carrots are the key to this recipe.
-If my time is limited, I
+• Carrots: Fresh grated carrots are the key to this recipe.
+If my time is

-use the prepackaged peeled carrots and grate with my food processor.
+limited, I use the prepackaged peeled carrots and grate with my food

-Pineapple-If you can't find the small can of crushed, it takes about 4 slices of
+• Pineapple: If you can't find the small can of crushed, it takes about 3 to 4

-canned pineapple, crushed with a fork and drained to make ½ cup.
+slices of canned pineapple, crushed with a fork and drained to make ½

-Coconut-Since it only takes ½ cup, I use the bagged kind that you find in your
+• Coconut: Since it only takes ½ cup, I use the bagged kind that you find in

-market.
-I have a habit of freezing fresh grated coconut in ½ cup
+your market.
+I also have a habit of freezing fresh grated coconut in ½ cup

 increments if I have it left from making a fresh coconut cake.
 Use what you